agjftucker/exists-unique/README.md

 ### [existence](src/existence.lean)

 We specify three properties required of a survivors function.
-Compare to the description given in the first paragraph of [this section](#what-does-it-say)
+Compare to the description given in the [first paragraph](#what-does-it-say) of this section.
 ```lean
 structure survivors_fn (ψ :  ∀ (A : finset 𝒩), Tt T → X 𝒩 → 𝒫 A) : Prop :=
 (idempotent : ∀ A t y, y ∈ V ψ (ψ A t y) t)